 - Done by Kroenen a lot in Abe & Kroenen (Abe's room has a convenient support beam).
 He's almost caught because of his unsecured Nice Hat.

 - Exterminatus Now shows us an infiltrator in the gang's quarters crawling along the ceiling.
 Unfortunately for him, he runs into Blasphemy.

 - Done by Captain Tagon (with help from his attire) here, in Schlock Mercenary, where he hides on the ceiling to ambush the Parkata urbatsu team at their gathering spot.

 Narrator: Gripponan smart soles definitely qualify as force multipliers.
 With the right skills, they allow for amazing feats.
 And with the right intel, amazing feats become legendary ambushes.

-This list won't be completed without mentioning Teenage Mutant Ninja Turtles 2003.
+- This list won't be completed without mentioning Teenage Mutant Ninja Turtles (2003).
 In the very first episode, Leo does this and does this good.
 And thru many episodes Turtles cling to the ceiling a lot.
-Well justified that all of them are Ninja...
+Well, its justified that all of them are ninjas...

 Admit it; you looked up while reading this didn't you?